20

 Accommodation in Kathmandu

-We provide accommodation in comfortable 3-star category tourist hotels in Kathmandu on a twin-sharing basis with breakfast included.
+We provide accommodation in comfortable 3-star category hotels in Kathmandu on a twin-sharing basis, including breakfast.
 If you are joining a group, you will be paired with a same-gender traveler unless a single supplement is requested.
 Single room supplements are available for an additional cost, both in Kathmandu and during the trek.
 We can also assist in booking higher-standard hotels upon request.

 Accommodation During the Trek and Tent Peak Climb